CSE237SP2022/project-lettucechoose/README.md

 ## Users can..
 1. Order a customized salad.
-   - Choose base, protein, toppings (upto 3).
+   - Choose a base, a protein, three toppings.
 2. Add some tips to their orders.
 3. Quit the order at any time.
-4. Make orders after orders.
-5. Get a virtual receipt.
+4. Get a virtual receipt.
+5. Make orders after orders.
 6. If the user is a vendor, s/he can restock sold-out ingredients.
    - Initial quantities of ingredients are set to 3.
+* If an ingredient is ordered three times, it gets sold-out, and cannot be ordered unless a vendor restocks it.
+Try this feature as well!

 ## To run the program..
 * At the root folder, run: <code> ./script.sh </code>
 * If you are unable to run the bash script, try <code> chmod 744 script.sh </code>
 * The user will be prompted to answer a set of questions to order a bowl of salad
 * To quit the program, press <code> ctrl+c </code>
-* To quit the order, press 'q'
+* To quit the order, press <code> q </code>

 ## 3rd Iteration